 - viii.
-The following setback and yards shall be kept: - (a) The front setback shall be a minimum of twenty-five (25) feet; however, not more than two abutting units shall have the same front setback, with the setback variation to be a minimum of three (3) and not more than eight (8) feet.
-An entrance porch may extend five (5) feet from the front of the building into the front yard. - (b) The rear yard shall be a minimum of thirty-five (35) feet. - (c) The side yards shall be a minimum of twenty-five feet.
+The following setback and yards shall be kept: - (a) The front setback shall be a minimum of twenty-five (25) five (5) feet (adopted August 2, 2022/ Ordinance 2022-13); however, not more than two abutting units shall have the same front setback, with the setback variation to be a minimum of three (3) and not more than eight (8) feet.
+An entrance porch may extend five (5) feet from the front of the building into the front yard. - (b) The rear yard shall be a minimum of thirty-five (35) feet twenty-five (25) feet from the rear (adopted August 2, 2022/Ordinance 2022-13). - (c) The side yards shall be a minimum of twenty-five feet.
 The minimum distance between groupings of townhouse units shall be twenty (20) feet.
 All townhouse units other than end dwellings shall occupy the full width of the lot. - (d) Accessory buildings in Townhouse developments shall maintain a distance of ten (10) feet from the rear lot line; ten (10) feet from the side lot lines; and a forty (40) foot front setback. - ix.
 Townhouse developments shall be designed and constructed to include fire wall resistance and shall conform to the Virginia Statewide Building Code as adopted and amended by The Town of Pulaski. - d.
 Multi-family dwellings or apartments, including a family and up to two (2) unrelated individuals per unit. - e.
 Family day care homes {serving less than six (6) children or adults}. - f.
 Cluster Housing.